 During this session we saw the official launch of the new GS1 Application Standard for the Identification of Investigational Products in Clinical Trials.
 This development will help the industry to consistently identify investigational products along the entire supply chain, defining the rules, roles, and responsibilities for the allocation of GS1 identification keys and the barcoding of investigational products, primarily from the time of kit assembly to use and, if necessary, destruction.

-Mike Meakin, Vice President, Global Quality, Regulatory & Compliance at DHL Life Sciences & Healthcare, led this session and he reflected afterwards on the importance of this new standard and the positive discussion we had: “It was an honour to moderate the Clinical Trials panel discussion at the conference.
-Many of the manufacturers said they were committed to implementing the new standard this year.
-This will provide benefits across the supply chain including full traceability, fewer errors, improved inventory, and leveraging barcodes to ensure better patient safety”.
+Mike Meakin, Vice President, Global Quality, Regulatory & Compliance at DHL Life Sciences & Healthcare, led this session and he reflected afterwards on the importance of this new standard.
+He commented of the positive discussion in the Clinical Trials panel.
+Many of the manufacturers said they were committed to implementing the new standard this year and this will provide benefits across the supply chain including full traceability, fewer errors, improved inventory, and leveraging barcodes to ensure better patient safety.

 Olivia Chauvel, Hospital Pharmacist, CH Victor Dupouy, France gave the hospital point of view.
 She started by sharing a few concepts and definitions related to clinical trials, the key functions and the main challenges for stakeholders involved in a hospital.
 She concluded by showing some great examples from the impressive range of investigational products at CH Victor Dupouy and the benefits the implementation of standardisation of investigational product labeling will bring.